yusufklncc/Lenovo-Legion-5-Hackintosh/README.md

 # What's you have to do  💻
 Type | Info | Status
 :---------|:---------|:----------
-SMBIOS Settings  | ⚠️
-Rename config    | ⚠️

-- With OpenCore Configurator you should definitely set your SMBIOS settings because the config does not contain SMBIOS information MacBook Pro 16.4
+SMBIOS Settings  | With OpenCore Configurator you should definitely set your SMBIOS settings and ROM value because the config does not contain SMBIOS information MacBook Pro 16.4.
+ROM value is your ethernet MAC address.
+Be sure your ethernet is en0 in Hackintool. |  ⚠️
+Rename config    | If you install Monterey+, you can delete BrcmBluetoothInjector.kext in OC/Kexts.
+If you install Big Sur-, you can delete BlueToolFixup.kext in OC/Kexts. | ⚠️

 ## Credits
  - [Dortania](https://dortania.github.io) for developing OpenCore.